PostHog/posthog.com/contents/handbook/engineering/incidents.md

 - Broken non-critical functionality, with no workaround.
 Not on the critical path for customers.
 - Performance degradation.
 Not an outage, but our app is not performing as it should.
 For instance, growing (but not yet critical) ingestion lag.
 - A memory leak in a database or feature.
 With time, this could cause a major/critical incident, but does not usually require _immediate_ attention.
-- A low-risk security vulnerability or non-critical misconfiguration, such as overly permissive access on a non-sensitive resource.
+- A low-risk security vulnerability or non-critical misconfiguration, such as overly permissive access on a non-sensitive resource

 If not dealt with, minor incidents can often become major incidents.
 Minor incidents are usually OK to have open for a few days, whereas anything more severe we would be trying to resolve ASAP.